-How to get DipTrans past papers for the Diploma in Translation exam
+In this article, you’ll find out how to get DipTrans past papers for the IoLET Diploma in Translation exam.

 Can you get official DipTrans past papers for free?

-That’s one of the first questions trainees on my DipTrans course ask.
+That’s one of the first questions trainees on our DipTrans preparation course ask.
 The answer is, a few.
 Some sample DipTrans exam papers are available for free on the CIoL website.
-But, they’re available only in English.
-So, no use if you’re preparing for a DipTrans exam where you have to translate into English.
+But they’re available only in English.
+So, no use if you’re preparing for a DipTrans exam where you have to translate into English

 Buying DipTrans exam papers and examiner reports through the CIoL website

-The Chartered Instutite of Linguists has two options for buying IoLET DipTrans past papers.
+The Chartered Institute of Linguists has two options for buying IoLET DipTrans past papers.

 1. Sign up for IoLET Affiliate membership